RafaelLunaC/Melkart-Server/README.md

 ##Beta-Warning

 The mission files are still on very early stages, i'm currently working the economy so i will post updates soon.
-I'll also release the Central Economy files in case someone wants to collaborate with the project or make modifications for their server
+I'll also release the Central Economy files for those who want to make any modifications